Liandra Syrah 2015

 Colour: Blackened crimson.

 Nose: Lifted bacon fat and roast meats greet you on arrival.
-Deep undertones of blackcurrant and powerful spices offer dimensional contrast.
+Deep undertones of blackcurrant and pepper spice offer dimensional contrast.

 Palate: Sexy amalgamation of richness defined by great balance, positioned acidity and lengthy tannins.
-The incredible mid-palate weight provides an excellent length of intensity and considerable nuance pursues.
-The Palate appears less intense as the nose indicates.
+Impressive mid-palate weight provides an excellent length of intensity and considerable nuance pursues.
+The Palate appears more medium bodied than the nose indicates.

 REGION: Clarendon, McLaren Vale: 10 kms N/E of McLaren Vale and 250 metres higher above sea level.
 We pick 2-3 weeks later than McLaren Vale and enjoy longer, milder, more consistent ripening conditions.